-We will share some of our tips, with which your B2B email marketing campaigns are surely to improve.
+We will share some of our tips, with which your B2B email marketing campaigns are sure to improve.

 #1 Get an Email Service Provider (ESP)

-The first step for you to reliably send emails to actually get in league with a service provider for your email related purposes.
+The first step for you to reliably send emails is to actually get in league with a service provider for your email-related purposes.

 Luckily, there is ample offer for such services, with a wide range of configurations and features.

 Take your time and research the tool that is right for you.